9 Ways to Create a School Morning Routine for Kids (Printables)

 9. It’s all about positive vibes!

-Just like adults, the way our children feel as they start off their day will likely have an impact on the rest of it.
+Just like adults, how our children feel as they start their day will likely impact the rest of it.

-A great and positive technique to implement in your morning routine with your child is introducing positive affirmations.
+Introducing positive affirmations is a significant and positive technique to implement in your morning routine with your child.

-Positive affirmations help our kids repeat positive and pleasant phrases, hence making an impact on the way they think, feel, and act.
+Positive affirmations help our kids repeat positive and pleasant phrases, impacting how they think, feel, and act.

 A great way to introduce positive affirmations is to use Positive Affirmation Cards for Kids.